Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Conclusions

-The results we presented on \nast~provide new insights into an important transitional evolutionary phase of massive stars. \nast~is notably one of the few systems known from which we can probe this binary mass-transfer process.
-Multiwavelength follow-up observations and continued spectroscopic and photometric monitoring will therefore be valuable for addressing the open questions that remain on the nature of \nast.
+Based on the inferred orbital separation and the radius estimates of the star that dominates the ionizing flux and $V$-band emission, we suggest that such a binary system is no longer undergoing mass transfer. \nast~still remains an enigmatic system that could provide new insights into an important transitional evolutionary phase of massive stars.
+Multiwavelength follow-up observations and continued spectroscopic and photometric monitoring will therefore be valuable for addressing the open questions on the nature of \nast.

 \acknowledgments We thank T.~Jayasinghe for discussion of the technical details of the filter properties in the ASAS-SN survey.
+We also thank M.~Munoz for an enlightening discussion on Of?p stars.
 R.M.L. acknowledges the Japan Aerospace Exploration Agency's International Top Young Fellowship (ITYF).
 A.F.J.M. is grateful for financial assistance from NSERC (Canada).
 M.M.K. acknowledges the Heising-Simons foundation for support via a Scialog fellowship of the Research Corporation.
 M.M.K. and A.M.M. acknowledge the Mt.
 Cuba Astronomical Foundation.
-A.V.F. is grateful for financial assistance from the TABASGO Foundation, the Christopher R. Redlich Fund, and the U.C.
-Berkeley Miller Institute for Basic Research in Science (where he is a Miller Senior Fellow).
+A.V.F. is grateful for financial assistance from the TABASGO Foundation, the Christopher R. Redlich Fund, the U.C.
+Berkeley Miller Institute for Basic Research in Science (in which he is a Miller Senior Fellow), and many individual donors.
 M.M.K. acknowledges generous support from the David and Lucille Packard Foundation.
 J.S. is supported by an Australian Government Research Training Program (RTP) Scholarship.